OPC is Starting up an Ultrafine Bubble Oxygenation Project on Sarah's Pond

 Is it affordable?

 OPC is experiencing upfront consulting costs of $10k which will be higher than they will be for subsequent applications, because UFB is new in Massachusetts.
 Under a proposed contract with SOLitude Lake Management, costs for equipment, installation and 2-year support will be around $32k.
 OPC will incur additional costs of $3 - $4k for unit housing and electrical connections.
 Monthly operating costs will be about $30.
 “Affordable” is a relative term.

 OPC has contracted with Dr. Kenneth Wagner, the noted limnologist with over 40 years experience who has specified a pre-demo water quality monitoring program and has developed the oxygen demand targets for the project.

 What is OPC's current project timeline?

 Using Dr. Wagner’s dissolved oxygen demand targets for Sarah’s Pond, OPC solicited bids from contractors in September and has chosen Homeport and its partner SOLitude as our contractors.
-On November 6, OPC will seek permission from the Orleans Conservation Commission to proceed with the project.
-Assuming Commission approval, the demonstration project will begin in early May 2019.
+On November 6, OPC received permission from the Orleans Conservation Commission to proceed with the project.
+Equipment has been purchased and is in the process of being deployed.
 One season of data will not be sufficient to determine success or failure of the project, but will provide enough information to determine next steps in the process.

 Homeport manufactures the MaxDo Aeration Platform LB2000 which is capable of producing up to 19 kg of oxygen per day (above our oxygen target), processing 9000 gallons of water/hour with a single phase 208 230V 3 HP pump.
 It has a seasonal projected monthly operating costs of $31 and a modest footprint of 37”x37”x31”.
 Details below.